desmos-labs/desmos/docs/fullnode/setup.md

 If you have previously run a fullnode and you wish to update it instead, please follow the [updating guide](update.md).
 :::

+## Requirements
+In order to run a full node, the following minimum hardware requirements should be met:

+- 2 CPU cores
+- 4GB of RAM
+- 40GB disk space

+However, these requirements **will not** be sufficient in the future.
+For this reason, if you plan to run your validator node for an indefinite amount of time, we suggest you to use the following hardware:

+- 4 CPU cores
+- 8GB of RAM or more
+- 512GB of disk space or more

 ## 1. Setup your environment
 In order to run a fullnode, you need to build `desmosd` and `desmoscli` which require `Go`, `git`, `gcc` and `make` installed.